Functional Critics Are Essential for Actor-Critic: From Off-Policy Stability to Efficient Exploration: Preliminaries

-The policy-dependent emphasis term ${m}_\theta(s)$ reflects state dependent reweighting to correct for the sampling distribution.
-Like the value function, this emphasis term must be estimated from data, and is similarly prone to the instability issues mentioned above, which has to be carefully treated and combined with convergent off-policy evaluation techniques in order to have provably convergent estimates \citep{zhang2020provably}.
-However, this additional estimation step introduces extra learning-rate schedules, which complicates hyperparameter tuning and prevents the method from scaling as effectively as prior empirical approaches, thereby creating a mismatch between empirically successful algorithms and those with provable convergence guarantees.
+where $m_{\theta}(s):= \EE_{a_t \sim \pi_{\theta}(s_t)}[\sum_{t = 0}^{+\infty} d_\mu(s_t)\lvert s_0 = s]$ is a policy-dependent \textit{emphasis} term, which reflects state dependent reweighting to correct the off-policyness.
+Just like the value function, this term needs to be estimated from data, and is similarly prone to the instability issues mentioned in~\S\ref{sec:intro}.
+This additional estimation step requires extra learning-rate schedules, which further complicates hyperparameter tuning and prevents the method from scaling as effectively as simpler approaches.

-Finally, we conclude this section by highlighting an additional challenge in developing provably convergent algorithms for target-based off-policy AC, which is the central focus of Section~\ref{sec-linear-functional}.
-While \citet{zhang2021breaking,chen2023target} demonstrate that incorporating target network–based designs can provably resolve the off-policy $Q$-evaluation problem, their policy improvement guarantees are established only \textit{value-based control } rather than for actor–critic.
-The key difficulty is that an estimator of $Q$ values alone is insufficient for computing the off-policy policy gradient in~\eqref{eq-policy-grad-full}, due to the emphasis term.
-This limitation restricts the analysis of target-based AC algorithms to the on-policy setting \citep{barakat2022analysis}.
-This motivates us to develop a functional-approximation–based formulation, under which the off-policy gradient can be computed solely from the estimation of the $Q$ function.
+\paragraph{Posterior Sampling for Reinforcement Learning (PSRL).} PSRL is inspired by a classical Bayesian approach to the multi-arm bandit problem known as Thompson Sampling (TS).
+TS maintains a posterior of the expected reward for each arm and selects an arm according to the probability that it is the optimal one.
+This algorithm achieves optimal Bayesian regret by ensuring efficient exploration while minimizing long-term regret.
+PSRL extends this principle to MDPs: maintaining a posterior over the transition and reward models.
+It operates in an episodic fashion: at the start of each episode, it samples a single MDP from the posterior, computes the optimal policy for the sampled MDP, and follows this policy for the whole episode.
+The collected experience is then used to update the posterior over MDP.
+While being appealing both theoretically and empirically in tabular settings~\citep{osband2013more}, PSRL's reliance on model-based sampling often becomes computationally prohibitive in high-dimensional continuous spaces.